More than half of the adult population in the UK do not have a Will.

 How Can I Protect My Estate?

-Rather than leaving your estate outright to your partner, you may want to consider creating a Trust in your Will.
+Rather than leaving your Estate outright to your partner, you may want to consider using a Trust in your Will.
 You can then decide to pass all or some (maybe just your share of a property) to the Trust.

 It is possible for both parties to make Mirror Wills incorporating these Trust provisions.
 However, please note, there are different types of Trusts that can be written into your Will and it is a complex area of law so it’s important to get professional advice.

-For initial advice and guidance call the Will writers at Co-op Legal Services on 03306069591 or contact us online and we will help you.
+For initial advice and guidance call our Will Writing team on 03306069591 or contact us online and we will call you.